rvl/org-capture-slack/README.md

 It assumes that your `browse-url-xdg-open` function will run Chrome.

+## Getting your Slack API key

+If you look in the javascript console of your Slack tab, you should see your Slack session token logged by this extension.
+This can be useful to have if you would like to try some Slack API calls, etc.

 ## Work in progress

-This is very rough code, under development.
-There is still some leftover example code from the Chrome Extensions tutorial.
+This code works for me on Firefox, but is still under development.

 ### TODO

-- [ ] Remove example code from tutorial.
+- [x] Remove example code from chrome extensions tutorial.
 - [ ] Convert UTC timestamps to local timezone.
 - [ ] Allow configuration of the org-capture key (currently hardcoded to "lm").
 - [ ] Find a way to block the permalink page from opening the